Great VIc Bike Ride

 Coffee, BBQ dinner and breakfasts will be available at the campsite from Rotary Club of Portland Bay, Halliday’s Butchers and the Salvation Army & Lions clubs.

 Port Fairy Visitor and Information Centre have planned a swag of events and activities including shopping, a jazz festival, tours of Tower Hill, surfing lessons and more.
 Click here to see the full list and further details.

 Port Fairy Tennis Club

 Port Fairy Tennis Club is a volunteer run club with courts attached to the campsite.
-In 2017 we completed the fundraising to install lights.
-We welcome all Great Vic participants to come and have a hit, try to serve your fastest serve, buy a raffle ticket, a breakfast roll or some dumplings.
+New courts were completed in 2017 and fundraising is now underway to install lights.
+All Great Vic participants are welcome to come and have a hit, join in cardio tennis, try to serve your fastest serve, buy a raffle ticket, a breakfast roll or some dumplings.
+You can register and pay for tennis on Main Street.
 Open Tuesday 26 November and Wednesday 27 November.